 Rupert Merton is a potter based in South West London.
 Having studied pottery at school, Rupert did an apprenticeship at the Tingewick Pottery in Buckinghamshire, before his degree in History of Art from Cambridge.
 He then embarked on a 12 year career in the music industry as an independent music publisher and manager, working with musicians such as The Thompson Twins and Underworld, before happily returning to his roots and passion - sculpting in clay and making pots.

 He is now a full-time potter working mainly in stoneware and porcelain fired in an electric kiln.
 Working on the wheel and then altering shapes after throwing, his work occupies ‘a space in my mind somewhere between painting and music – they explore rhythm, repetition and colour.’

-As he writes, 'At the moment I am obsessed by the infinite possibilities of bottle forms and have been making wall installations called Pothecaries.
+In this latest series of wall installations called his Pothecaries, Rupert explores ‘the infinite possibilities of bottle forms.
 Each bottle is unique yet they all share a basic form.
-I arrange them in patterns and rhythms which produce the aesthetic effect I am looking for.
-They are named after chemical elements in the order of their atomic number in homage to Walter White.'
+I arrange them in patterns and rhythms which produce the aesthetic effect I am looking for.’